 We think this because …

 If you do not agree with us please tell us what level of contact you think is reasonable on the attached form.
-If you wish to discuss this further you can contact your child’s social worker.
+If you wish to discuss this further you can contact your child’s social worker, #####

 Every child who is looked after by the local authority has an Independent Reviewing Officer.
-Independent Reviewing Officers (IRO) are social workers, who are also experienced social work managers whose duty is to ensure the care plans for children in care are legally compliant and in the child’s best interest.
+Independent Reviewing Officers (IRO) are social workers, who are also experienced social work managers whose duty it is to ensure the care plans for children in care are legally compliant and in the child’s best interest.
 All local authorities have a duty to appoint an IRO to every child in care or child who is subject to a Child Protection plan.
 IROs are required to oversee the child’s care plan and ensure everyone contributing to the care plan fulfils their legal obligations to the child.
 I enclose a copy of the most recent LAC review,

-You may wish to contact the IRO in this case who is
+You may wish to contact the IRO in this case who is #######

 What will happen next?